matthw/matthw.github.io/content/posts/2023/barbhack-2023-illusion/index.md

 0f 1f 40 00                  NOP                     dword ptr [EAX]
 ```

-the function will look for the 2 of the above `0f 1f 40 00` markers and use RC4 on the data in
-between using the key provided as parameter:
+the function will look for 2 of the above `0f 1f 40 00` markers and do some RC4 on the data in-between using the key provided as parameter:

 ```C
 void __cdecl scan_and_decrypt(undefined4 sort_of_key,int increment)